RAS-University/robotic-courses/docs/kinematics.md

 <details markdown="1">
   <summary>Answer</summary>

-After you've attempted the exercise and want to verify your solution, you can download this file to check your answers and compare values:
+After you have attempted the exercise and want to verify your solution, you can download this file to check your answers and compare values:

 📁 [Answers_irl]({{ site.baseurl }}/assets/downloads/kinematics/inverse_kinematics.py)

 </details>

 ### Step 2: Understanding the Process (Feedback)
-As you've probably noticed by completing the coding exercise, manually programming inverse kinematics can become quite complex, especially for practical robotics applications.
+As you have probably noticed by completing the coding exercise, manually programming inverse kinematics can become quite complex, especially for practical robotics applications.
 Usually, in real-world scenarios, specialized software or libraries are utilized to handle these calculations efficiently, rather than implementing all functions by hand.
 So you are very lucky for this chapter, you only need to understand how to use it !

 In this example with your robot, a Python library called `ikpy` is used.
 This library provides convenient functions for computing inverse kinematics: you simply input the desired position (x, y, z), and the current joint positions, and `ikpy` performs all the necessary calculations.